Monarch butterfly: Parasites

-Parasites include the tachinid flies Sturmia convergens and Lespesia archippivora.
-Lesperia-parasitized butterfly larvae suspend, but die prior to pupation.
-The fly's maggot lowers itself to the ground, forms a brown puparium and then emerges as an adult.
+Parasites include the tachinid flies Sturmia convergens, Compsilura concinnata, Madremyia saundersii, Hyphantrophaga virilis, Nilea erecta, and Lespesia archippivora.
+Lespesia-parasitized butterfly larvae suspend, but die prior to pupation.
+The fly's maggot lowers to the ground, forms a brown puparium, and then emerges as an adult.

 Pteromalid wasps, specifically Pteromalus cassotis, parasitize monarch pupae.
 These wasps lay their eggs in the pupae while the chrysalis is still soft.
 Up to 400 adults emerge from the chrysalis after 14–20 days, killing the monarch.

 The bacterium Micrococcus flacidifex danai also infects larvae.
 Just before pupation, the larvae migrate to a horizontal surface and die a few hours later, attached only by one pair of prolegs, with the thorax and abdomen hanging limp.
 The body turns black shortly thereafter.
 The bacterium Pseudomonas aeruginosa has no invasive powers, but causes secondary infections in weakened insects.
 It is a common cause of death in laboratory-reared insects.

 Ophryocystis elektroscirrha is another parasite of the monarch.
 It infects the subcutaneous tissues and propagates by spores formed during the pupal stage.
-The spores are found over all of the body of infected butterflies, with the greatest number on the abdomen.
+The spores are found over all of the bodies of infected butterflies, with the greatest number on the abdomen.
 These spores are passed, from female to caterpillar, when spores rub off during egg laying and are then ingested by caterpillars.
 Severely infected individuals are weak, unable to expand their wings, or unable to eclose, and have shortened lifespans, but parasite levels vary in populations.
 This is not the case in laboratory rearing, where after a few generations, all individuals can be infected.

 Infection with O. elektroscirrha creates an effect known as culling, whereby migrating monarchs that are infected are less likely to complete the migration.
 This results in overwintering populations with lower parasite loads.
 Owners of commercial butterfly-breeding operations claim that they take steps to control this parasite in their practices, although this claim is doubted by many scientists who study monarchs.